storyofhis/foresta/README.md

 step to run this app:

 - clone this repo
-- pack installation :
+- pack installation and run the local :

 ```
 yarn && yarn start
 ```

 - server run :
   - go to server folder
   - run this command